Dan-dev101/Job-Simulator/README.md

 Welcome to the **Job Simulator** project!
 This web application allows users to complete tasks with deadlines, mimicking a real-world job environment.
 The app consists of a front-end built with HTML, CSS, and JavaScript, and a back-end powered by Java Spring Boot.

+## ⚠️ Project Status: Under Active Development

+This project is currently in active development.
+New features are being continuously added and existing functionality may change.
+Feel free to check back regularly for updates or contribute to the development!

+**Upcoming Features:**
+- Enhanced task tracking system
+- User authentication and profiles
+- Performance analytics dashboard
+- Mobile-responsive design

 ## Table of Contents
 1. [Project Overview](#project-overview)
 2. [Technologies Used](#technologies-used)